wilfriedbako/Cloud-project-aegis-/README.md

 ---

-### Step 5 — Package Lambda ( unzip the
+### Step 5 — Package Lambda (ZIP the function)

-Go back to project root and run:
+Go back to the project root and run:

 powershell Compress-Archive -Path lambda_function.py -DestinationPath lambda.zip -Force

+This step packages the Lambda function code into a ZIP file required for deployment with Terraform.

 ---